-- Within the past seven years, has any Proposed Insured been diagnosed with or been advised to have or had treatment for: a. high blood pressure, heart disease or disorder, heart surgery including bypass, angioplasty or stent placement, chest pain, stroke, circulatory, blood vessel or blood disorders?
+- Within the past seven years, has any Proposed Insured been diagnosed with or been advised to have or had treatment for A. high blood pressure, heart disease or disorder, heart surgery including bypass, angioplasty or stent placement, chest pain, stroke, circulatory, blood vessel or blood disorders?
 B. lung or respiratory disorder, COPD, emphysema, current use of oxygen, shortness of breath, or sleep apnea?
 C. cancer, leukemia, melanoma, or any other internal cancer?
 D. diabetes?
 E. digestive disorder, kidney or liver disease to include hepatitis, Crohn’s disease or ulcerative colitis, gastrointestinal bleeding, or unexplained weight loss?
 F. Alzheimer’s disease, dementia, nervous system disorder, emotional or psychiatric disorder, paralysis, sexually transmitted disease, chronic fatigue syndrome, lupus, or any blood disorders or birth defects?
 G. rheumatoid arthritis, disease, or disorder of the bones or muscles?
 H. any disease or disorder not mentioned above?

-- Within the past seven years, has any Proposed Insured consulted a physician, had tests performed such as an EKG, echocardiogram, X-ray, blood tests, or been hospitalized for any reason?
+- Within the past seven years, has any Proposed Insured consulted a physician, had tests performed such as an EKG, echocardiogram, X-ray, or blood tests, or been hospitalized for any reason?